-And the wonderful, undeniable chemistry with these mismatched buddies is a treasure to see and watch.
-The actors showing a fun, amiable rapport from the start of this film and on reading the script, it is now it is so obviously, a screen double act that only these actors can portray.
-The quotes taken from the film’s Imdb page HERE.
+The wonderful, undeniable chemistry with these mismatched buddies is a treasure to see and watch.
+The actors showing a fun, amiable rapport from the start of this film and on reading the script, it is now it is so obvious, a screen double act that only these actors can portray.
+The quotes are taken from the film’s IMDb page HERE.

 Withnail: Right, you fucker, I’m going to do the washing up!

 Marwood: No, no, you can’t.
 It’s impossible, I swear it.
 I’ve looked into it.
 Listen to me, listen to me!
 There are things in there, there’s a tea-bag growing!
 You haven’t slept in sixty hours, you’re in no state to tackle it.
 Wait till the morning, we’ll go in together.